 New PRSB standards for digital outpatient letters allow clinical information to be recorded, exchanged and accessed consistently across care settings.
-Best practice is also to share the outpatient letter with the patient.
+Best practice for most outpatient letters is writing directly to patients.

 Due to the rise in the number of specialist services delivered out of hospitals, well-structured outpatient letters have become increasingly important to provide good care.
 Outpatient letters are the main method of contact and communication between hospital staff and GPs, and are often the sole record of the consultation held by the outpatient department and hospital.

 The PRSB has published a new standard for outpatient letters, designed to improve and standardise the content of outpatient letters so that professionals, patients and carers receive consistent, reliable, high quality information. between clinicians and patients.

 These standards will improve continuity of care by helping clinicians to communicate relevant information more quickly, reducing transcription errors by enabling re-use of key data in the GP system and producing better information for audit and research by carrying information in coded format, where appropriate.

 This standard has now been updated to version 2.
 Detailed release notes are available outlining the changes.
 These can be found in the supporting documents link above.
 Please select the contents tab (above) to view the standard in detail.

 Implementation Guidance Report - Outpatient Letter Standard v2